KubeRocketCI/docs/docs/use-cases/index.md

     ---

-    Facilitate the onboarding of custom tools and frameworks into the EPAM Delivery Platform by integrating custom Tekton libraries, empowering the modification of pipelines and tasks for tailored workflows.
+    Facilitate the onboarding of custom tools and frameworks into the KubeRocketCI by integrating custom Tekton libraries, empowering the modification of pipelines and tasks for tailored workflows.

     [Summon the Kraken](tekton-custom-pipelines)